MajaHeartland/MajaHeartland/README.md

 ### Hi there 👋 Welcome to my GitHub page 👩‍💻Feel free to have a look at projects I've been working on.

-- 🌱 I’m currently learning: React / PHP / Wordpress Development
+- 🌱 I’m currently learning: Git/JS/React
 - 👯 I’m looking to collaborate on: anything that will help me become a better developer 😄
 - 📫 How to reach me: ✉️ maja.ditrtova@outlook.com
 - 😄 Pronouns: she/her